ryhazerus/Ryhazerus/README.md

 ### Hi there I'm Zahyr :lemon:

 - 👨‍🎓 Education: Bsc.
 Software Engineering
-- 🔭 I’m currently working on [FreshlyCaught](https://github.com/ryhazerus/freshly-caught-api) (MERN Stack)
+- 🔭 I’m currently working on [Papercuts](https://github.com/ryhazerus/papercuts-shortcuts) (MERN Stack)
-- 🌱 I’m currently working with: .NET Architecture & Angular 2+ for web development.
+- 🌱 I’m currently working with: Rust & React for web development.
 - 👯 I’m looking to collaborate on: cool React/NextJS web-based projects in a professional setting
 - 💬 Ask me about: anything really, I'm always curious for new things and want to talk
 - :notebook: Blog: Follow me on [Medium](https://medium.com/@zahyr)